How to Create a Popup in Divi (Divi 4 and Divi 5)

 Adding CSS class to the icon module.

-Step 2: Add CSS Snippet to Hide the Popup
+— Step 2: Add CSS Snippet to Hide the Popup

-Once you done designing the popup, the next step is to add the CSS snippet to hide the popup when the page is loaded.
+Once you are done designing the popup, the next step is to add the CSS snippet to hide the popup when the page is loaded.
 Here is the CSS snippet you can use:

 /* Show/hide the popup overlay wrapper when "is-visible" class changes, apply the CSS to frontend only */